 Some of my other family members planted flowers or shrubs and they were pretty, but no one was a 'gardener' passing on knowledge, if you know what I mean.

 But when you get a house of your own, and you like the cottage style, and you look at magazines with all the pretty flower borders and baskets of vegetable harvests...you suddenly think gardening might be your thing.

 I found I loved the clean look of permanent vegetable beds that help prevent compacted soil that comes from walking on it (good for soil health) and how neat and tidy my flower beds looked with their annual layers of paper and compost (which also feeds the soil, eliminating the need for extra fertilizer in most cases).

-Want to see me talk about some of these tips in my garden?
-Check out the video below and then read on for all twenty-one tips:
+Want to see me walk you through these tips in my garden?
+Watch the video below and then read on for all twenty-one tips:

 21 Organic Gardening Tips

-Mix compost into your vegetable garden soil with less work by either of these ways:
+Mix compost into your vegetable garden soil with less work using either of these ways:

 - Spread the compost over your garden bed in late fall and cover with a winter mulch such as hay or chopped leaves.
 If you live in an area with a lot of rain that may wash through the soil, use black plastic.
 In spring the bed will be ready for planting, simply use your hand trowel to dig only the areas to be planted.

 - Lay black plastic right over the debris-filled beds in the fall or winter (1-3 months before spring planting).
 A week before planting, pull plastic off, rake up all the dead, dried debris and use a shovel to layer with compost.
 Let settle for a week before planting.
 This how-to will show you all the steps of this no-till method.